Skip to main content

 Configuration

-interface (java, swift, flutter), you define the server and endpoints the SDK has to use to do authentication.
+Using the Configuration java, swift, objc, flutter, react native interface, you define the server and endpoints the SDK has to use to do authentication.
 You can also specify network timeouts.

 Authentication Cloud backend